Updated: May 25

 I'm not bitter...
 I promise.
 But I do feel undervalued.
 I feel guilty that some families can't afford a dog raised by a breeder who values their time and energy.
 I feel frustrated that many buyers unknowingly (and knowingly!) support abusive breeders.
 And I feel motivated to continue to do my best to educate buyers about what their money is buying.
 But I'm fighting an uphill battle every day.

 I'm fighting against puppy mills, unscrupulous breeders, and confused buyers.

 My husband tells me, after every litter I raise and send off,

 "You just don't charge enough for these puppies."

 And you know, he is probably right.
 He watches me work tirelessly every day.
 He watches me cry and laugh, in equal amounts.
 He watches me pull all-nighters when puppies get sick, or when we start potty training.
-He watches me miss vacations, holidays, and family functions on a regular basis.
+He watches me miss vacations, holidays, and family functions regularly.
 And in addition to all of this watching, he helps me quite a bit, too.
-He allows over half of our very small home to be overtaken with little eating, pooping, barking machines.
-He supports my passion to make less money than I could working a minimum wage job a measly 40 hours a week.
+He allows over half of our very small home to be overtaken with little eating, pooping, and barking machines.
 My husband sees what buyers couldn't possibly see.
-He sees the true value of what I am doing, and of what other ethical breeders are doing.
+He sees the true value of what I am doing, and of what other breeders who care about their animals are doing.

-Thank your ethical breeder today, and please think twice about where your money is going the next time you choose to purchase a pet.
-Please remember that adopting from a shelter or rescue is still purchasing (you're paying money, right?).
+Thank your good breeder today, and please think twice about where your money is going the next time you choose to purchase a pet.